babichjacob/tsp-microcontroller-application/README.md

        ```bash
        curl https://pyenv.run | bash
        ```
-   - Then, for either case, **close the terminal entirely and open it again** install Python 3.10.9 with the terminal command
+   - Then, for either case, **close the terminal entirely and open it again** install Python 3.10.9 with the terminal commands
      ```bash
      pyenv install 3.10.9

+     pyenv global 3.10.9
      ```
    - **If the setup process above isn't working out**, try using [the official installer](https://www.python.org/downloads/release/python-3109/) if working on the project on your own Windows computer